 Beginning the week of June 15, 2020, employees who cannot perform all or portions of their job duties from home will be required to report to work to perform those specific on-campus functions.
 If you can perform all your job duties from home utilizing current telecommuting arrangements, you will continue to telecommute.
 Please contact your supervisor to determine if you will be required to return.

-> All employees must follow UAlbany’s policies for proper public health practices to ensure the safety of our community.
+All employees must follow UAlbany’s protocols for proper public health practices to ensure the safety of our community.
 The University has prepared a “Guide for Returning to the Workplace,” along with campus-wide recommendations.
 Employees working at off site and leased locations must follow these protocols, in addition to any established at their work locations.

-> The return of additional employees to campus will be coordinated to minimize potential risks and ensure the safety of faculty and staff, as well as the communities we serve.
+The return of additional employees to campus will be coordinated to minimize potential risks and ensure the safety of faculty and staff, as well as the communities we serve.
 No unit or department should increase staffing levels beyond current needs to support critical on-site operations without approval from the respective dean, vice president or vice provost.

 Note: Union employees should refer to their respective collective bargaining agreement (CBA).
 Where the information conflicts with or is silent on a topic that is covered by a relevant CBA, the CBA governs.

 All employees must complete return to work training before returning to the workplace.
 Employees who have already returned to their worksite and employees who have remained on-site as essential staff throughout the pandemic must also complete the training.

 The training is a brief, asynchronous online session that reiterates safety protocols.
 A June 11, 2020, email to employees provided training instructions.